You are here: Home » Blog » Steel Strapping » Steel Strapping Guide: Uses, Sizes, Palletizing, and Safety

 The quality of the Steel strapping Seals directly impacts the overall integrity of the load securement.
 Choosing a high-quality seal is paramount, particularly for heavy-duty applications.
 To dive deeper into seal mechanics and the advanced features available in the market, including the patented design of our Juhong Magazine Seals, read our dedicated blog post here.https://www.jsjhpackaging.com/high-efficiency-strapping-introducing-juhong-s-magazine-seals.html

-Types of Steel Strapping Tools
+Steel Strapping Tensioners

 • Manual tools: suitable for small batches or light applications.